gajduk/WirelessCooperation/README.md

 ![alt tag](https://github.com/gajduk/WirelessCooperation/blob/master/WirelessCooperation/toy_example.png)

-In the figure.
-A toy example that illustrates how cooperation can spread in a network.
+In the figure: A toy example that illustrates how cooperation can spread in a network.